- College of Arts & Sciences

 Students who are graduating at the end of fall semester or studying abroad spring semester may sign a fall-only contract.

-Students who will be studying abroad fall semester will need to either pair up with a spring study abroad student to create full year occupancy, or wait until selections end to see if any spring only spaces are available.
-These students may also forego this process and e-mail Residence Life after the upcoming fall semester begins to apply for spring housing.
-The spring 2015 application deadline is November 15, 2014.
+Students who will be studying abroad fall semester will need to either pair up with a spring study abroad student to create full-year occupancy, or wait until selections end to see if any spring-only spaces are available.
+These students may also forego this process and apply for spring-only housing using the Mid-Year Housing Application after the upcoming fall semester begins.
+The spring 2017 application deadline is November 15, 2016.

-Contact the Office of Residence Life to be placed on the waitlist for remaining spaces.
+Contact the Office of Residence Life to be placed on the waitlist for any spaces remaining after selection is complete.